Chapter 31: Vocational Rehabilitation

 |Miscellaneous:||Counseling, job placement and post employment services for up to 18 additional months.
 VA will pay for special support services as needed to include unique transportation expenses.|

 Entitlement for these services is determined on an individual basis following an evaluation of the veteran’s unique interests, aptitudes, education, work experience, and vocational abilities.
-Vocational rehabilitation may be provided up to 48 months and generally has 12 years from the date he/she is notified of entitlement to VA compensation to use these benefits.
+Vocational rehabilitation may be provided up to 48 months and generally has 12 years from the date they are notified of entitlement to VA compensation to use these benefits.

 For further information contact: Veterans Affairs Vocational Rehabilitation Office, 251 North Main Street, Winston Salem, NC 27155.
 Telephone 336.251.0817.